dori-dev/marching-squares/README.md

 # Marching Squares
-marching Squares algorithm in python with clean code.
+Marching Squares algorithm in python with clean code.

 #